burrsettles/dualist/trunk/README.txt

 INTALLATION + USAGE
 -------------------

-DUALIST requires Java 1.6 to work properly.
+DUALIST requires Java 1.6 and Python 2.5 to work properly.
 It ships with most of the libraries it needs to work, the only exception being the Play! web framework for Java v1.1, which can be downloaded here:

 	http://download.playframework.org/releases/play-1.1.zip